ericleek03/ME405-Romi-Project/README.md

 https://github.com/user-attachments/assets/12b63d06-b12a-43de-abc6-85b22fbb766f

+## Running a Full Course Attempt

+A typical run begins by powering on the Romi, opening a serial terminal (e.g. PuTTY at 115200 baud), and rebooting the board with Ctrl+D. Once the system boots, the line sensor calibration sequence is performed and the state machine is placed into map-navigation mode.
+From there the robot autonomously follows the track, switches between line following and state estimation segments, and reacts to obstacles using the bump sensors.

+During the run, telemetry such as encoder velocities, estimated distance, and heading can be streamed over the serial interface for logging and analysis.
+This data is invaluable for diagnosing misalignment, retuning a controller, or verifying that each checkpoint is reached in the correct order.
+At the end of the course, the robot stops automatically, and the logged data can be used to compare multiple runs or document performance improvements.

 ## Troubleshooting and calculations
 Main issues related to line following of the robot.
 At the beginning the line sensor would not follow the line accurately, usually overshooting or lacking the response time to quickly adjust back to the line.